 2. Health Risks

-Having clogged grease traps also poses a number of health risks to those working and eating in your restaurant.
+Having clogged grease traps also poses a number of health and safety risks to those working and eating in your restaurant.

 If you choose to continue operating your restaurant with dirty and blocked grease traps, the food and utensils can get contaminated.